1. ENTERING THE INDEPENDENT SCHOOL MOCK TRIAL COMPETITION

-We are unable to provide support for travel and accommodation to any heats, including regional and the National Final.
+We are unable to provide support for travel and accommodation to any heats.
 Please ensure that you have considered the cost implications of entering the competition before applying.

 12. HEAT DAY: WHAT HAPPENS?

 Each regional heat consists of three rounds in which teams will argue two cases.
 In Round 1 and Round 3, every team will argue both on behalf of the prosecution and the defence of Case 1.
 In Round 2, all teams will argue either on behalf of the prosecution or defence of Case 2.
 Where possible, you will find out which side you are presenting in each round by the Wednesday before your Regional heat.

 Each participating student (apart from the jury) is given a score out of ten for their performance by a judge.
-There is also a team score for each round which is out of ten.
+There is also a team score out of ten for each round.
 The scoring is based on criteria such as clarity, quality of arguments, accuracy, non-reliance on notes and timekeeping.
 In the competition, judges’ decisions are always final and cannot be appealed.

 The verdict of the trial (guilty or not guilty) is decided by the jury, but has no relevance to the scoring and therefore progression in the competition.

 14. OVERALL SCORING

 Total team scores are decided by the cumulative point difference over three rounds.
 For example, if a team wins Round One by 4 points, loses Round Two by 1 point and then wins Round Three by 2 Points, they will have a total of +5 points as well as 2 trial wins.
 The team with the most trial wins and/or the highest point difference over Rounds 1, 2 and 3 make it to the Final Round.
-The Final Round is decided by a straightforward score out of 100 for each team – the highest scorer winning the regional heat and progressing on to the National Final.
+The Final Round is decided by a straightforward score out of 100 for each team – the highest scorer will win the regional heat.